Skip to main content

 Can you pay off your mortgage at renewal?

-Yes, you can pay off your mortgage at renewal.
-But you don't have to.
-Here's what happens when a TD mortgage is renewed: The customer agrees to a new interest rate and payment schedule for a specific period of time.
-The renewal term will have its own prepayment privileges which may be the same as the previous term, or different if, for example, you switch from an open to a closed mortgage
+The customer agrees to a new interest rate and payment schedule for a specific period of time (the new term).
+The new term will have its own prepayment privileges which may be the same as the previous term, or different if, for example, you switch from an open to a closed mortgage.
+The type of mortgage you have dictates when and how you can make lump-sum payments.

 What can you do now, even if your TD mortgage is not up for renewal right now?